 Skip to content

 SRT (SubRip Subtitle), VTT (WebVTT), and ASS (Advanced SubStation Alpha) are three very common subtitle formats.
-The following provides a detailed introduction to each subtitle format, its attributes, and settings.
+The following provides a detailed introduction to each subtitle format, including their attributes and settings.

 SRT Subtitle Format

-SRT is a simple and widely used subtitle format with the suffix .srt.
-It is especially popular in video players and subtitle editors.
-Its basic structure includes subtitle numbers, timestamps, and subtitle text.
-Subtitle attributes cannot be directly defined by SRT (e.g., color, font) and usually rely on the player's default settings or external style files for control.
+SRT is a simple and widely used subtitle format with the extension .srt, especially popular in video players and subtitle editors.
+Its basic structure includes subtitle number, timestamp, and subtitle text.
+Subtitle attributes cannot be directly defined through SRT (e.g., color, font), and they usually rely on the player's default settings or external style files to control them.

 SRT Format Structure